Engee documentation

 Details

-The FFT length for Doppler processing is set as a positive integer.
+The length of the FFT for Doppler processing is set as a positive integer.

 This property can be set with single or double precision.